robOcity/ai-course/resources/resources-students.md

 * [Python 3 Tutorial](https://www.python-course.eu/python3_course.php) - An intermediate tutorial for Python 3

-* [pyvideo](http://pyvideo.org/) - Talks and tutorials from all recent Python conferences.
-A great resource for learning Python.

 * [Think Python](http://greenteapress.com/wp/think-python-2e/) - An excellent introduction to Python3 for beginners that is freely available online, if you like it, consider buying a physical copy.

 * [Dive into Python 3](http://www.diveintopython3.net/) - Another outstanding free online textbook, only this one is for experienced programmers.
 Again if you like it consider buying a copy.

-* [Python Tutor](http://pythontutor.com/) - Visualize your Python code at runtime -- an invaluable tool for learning about and debugging issues with Python data structures.
-If you are struggling with your code, cut and paste it into Python Tutor and see what is going on.

-* [Awesome Python](https://github.com/vinta/awesome-python) - A curated list of the best Python packages by topic.

 ## Podcasts